Allen Rascoe

 There are many common vocal myths concerning breathing.

-A primary fact is to realize that we breathe with our lungs which are in our rib cage.
 We cannot breathe into our bellies nor into our pelvis nor into our backs.
 If one were to consciously attempt to breathe into the pelvic area, then what would actually occur is the creation of unnecessary muscular tension.

 Yes, there are some voluntary muscles that one can flex within the breathing musculature.
 However, there are involuntary muscles as well, which means that the most natural functioning of the respiratory system is involuntary.
 Therefore, as singers who desire to function according to the laws of nature, then we respect and work with nature rather than imposing ourselves upon nature through overt mechanistic means.